patchell/FrontCad/README.md

 The commits may be very sparse for a bit.
 Making another radical change to the code.
 I really should have planned this out from the start, although, probably the same thing might have happened.
 I just seem to always have one of those moments when I say "oo-oo doing this will be really cool!"

+April 29, 2022
+After chasing my tail for a coulple of weeks, I have ironed out problems I was having with Rulers/Zoom/Origins.
+I did convert the way I am offsetting the screen when it is scrolled.
+And that looks like a good improvement.
+If the code look dumb, probably it is.

+July 9, 2022
+Wow, what an ordeal.
+Since May, I have made a lot of changes because things just became really weird.
+The objects were just getting too cumbersom, so I made some basic changes to the drawing objects that should, hopefully, make things a bit better.
+With this push, it is at the very least drawing lines.
+I did not do any pushes so I at least knew that I had a working copy of the program.